Priory Records: Neil Collier

 Neil Collier (born April 1951) is the managing director of Priory Records, and also serves as the label's primary producer and recording engineer.
 He grew up in Boxmoor, Hertfordshire, and was educated at Berkhamsted School, where he was head chorister in the chapel choir.

 In his twenties, Collier sang with The Corporation, a vocal group that performed regularly for BBC television, notably on the music series Beat That Drum, a spinoff of Play Away.
 He met Paul Crichton in musical circles, and founded the company, with Crichton (a Central Television sound producer) initially in charge of recording and editing, and Collier in charge of Sales.
-Collier had been working in sales since leaving school, and from this point onwards, whilst visting customers, would also pop into record shops, to promote Priory releases.
+Collier had been working in sales since leaving school, and from this point onwards, whilst visiting customers, would also pop into record shops, to promote Priory releases.
 Over time, Collier learned production and editing skills, and around 1990, bought Crichton's share in the business.

 In recognition of his contributions to church music and recorded sacred repertoire, he was made an honorary member of the Royal School of Church Music (HonRSCM) in 2018.